 Just what I see on the internet really.
 Nothing special.
 Off the top of my head, I couldn’t tell you if we had any well-known NZ fabric designers.

 What is your favorite part about the international nature of the online quilting community?

 My favorite part of the internet quilting community is the almost universal generosity and friendliness.
 I love to participate in quilting bees, mini quilt swaps, and fabric swaps.
 I’ve never had a bad package come my way and I try to do my best each time for my partner.
 I’ve” met” some truly wonderful quilters and would so love to meet them in real life.

 How good are you at filling out customs forms for the postal service?

 I try to fill out the customs form very accurately with regards to the contents, even if it spoils the surprise for the receiver.
-I’ve learnt from experience that the labels that don’t list all the goods are the ones that get held up for a long time at customs.
-I do only put a $5 value on each parcel though as otherwise some countries will charge the recipient duty.
+I’ve learned from experience that the labels that don’t list all the goods are the ones that get held up for a long time at customs.
+I do only put a $5 value on each parcel though as otherwise, some countries will charge the recipient duty.

 If you could own any fabric at all in the world, what would it be?

-I really love hand screen printed fabric, so for me I’d love fabric from Ink & Spindle, Kirsten Doran, Aunt Cookie, Sprout design, Pippijoe and Lara Cameron.
+I really love hand screen printed fabric, so for me, I’d love fabric from Ink & Spindle, Kirsten Doran, Aunt Cookie, Sprout design, Pippijoe, and Lara Cameron.

 What sewing machine do you own?
 Do you love it or hate it?!